Skip to main content

 From classrooms, laboratories, and administrative offices to athletic facilities, function rooms, dining services and parking lots, we work diligently to keep the campus clean, safe, and attractive, while enabling the success of campus activities.
 Our initiatives incorporate environmentally friendly practices, such as recycling, use of renewable sources, and other green practices.
 Our responsibilities and scope of work include:

-Brief description of service: The University is serviced by 85 dedicated staff providing custodial and housekeeping services throughout the campus to ensure clean,
+The University is serviced by 85 dedicated staff providing custodial and housekeeping services throughout the campus to ensure clean,

-approximately 44,000 gross square feet of building area and over 34,000 cubic yards of trash is removed from campus each year.
-Facilities maintains the
+safe, and sustainable environment.
+Each staff member maintains approximately 44,000 gross square feet of building area and over 34,000 cubic yards of trash is removed from campus each year.
+Facilities maintains the campus at an APPA level 3.

-Service Level agreement specifics:
+Service Level Agreement specifics

 When fully staffed and supported, Facilities tries to provide services in alignment with the following: